-Zimzod found Zach doing personal work and watching the port engineers.
+Monday, 198-1112: Evening Planning To Visit The Trade Fair Returning to the ship from the berth, Zimzod found Zach doing personal work and watching the port engineers.
 The engineers didn't recognize the Knight, but knew he was part of a crew they were very leery of.
-So they gave him a wide berth as he moved to the upper deck access.
-The fact his skin was still a shade of pink/red did not help their opinions.
-Zimzod got to the lounge and saw Aiden relaxing and Ms. Vik blasting away bad guys in her video game.
+They gave him a wide berth as he moved to the upper deck access.
+The fact his skin was still covered in sworls of pink/red didn't help their opinions.
+Zimzod got to the lounge to see Aiden relaxing and Ms. Vik blasting away bad guys in her video game.
 He passed them by without getting a reaction as he went to his stateroom to work on his gear.
 Heading to the ship, Mikah comm'd the press team's link getting voice mail.
-Not offering anything free, she cut the call and considered how much damage was done and how much Brian should pay.
+Not offering anything free, she cut the call and considered how much damage was done and how much Brian should pay?
 Seeing Zimzod below decks, Zach figured Mikah was free too, and comm'd her to ask if he should order supplies for the berth galley?

 In the berth offices, after the terminal crashed, Emkir looked at the near-by terminals and saw Brian had only been using that unit.
 Not wasting time on the unit, Emkir shrugged and moved to a still powered station to do more work on his media plans.
-With work being done on the door, and with the drop accounts created by Zach, Emkir logged into the mailbox to check on what had come in so far.
+With work being done on the door, and the drop accounts having been created by Zach, Emkir logged into the mailbox to check on what had come in so far?
 Seeing over a thousand replies so far, Emkir decided to program a filter to scrub the good from the bad.
-He devoted the next hours designing a filter and ate later, as Rol, in the ship's lounge, cooked chow.
+He devoted the next hours designing a filter and ate later, as Rol cooked chow in the ship's lounge.
 Below decks, the port engineers told Zach they were done for the day.
 He prepared to sign off the datapad on their work and hours as Brian returned, having finished the last of his "work" in the bay staterooms.
 Before letting the engineers go, Zach had Brian check out the work done.
 The engineers, who were just happy the media crush had gone away, trailed along as their performance was evaluated.

 After it was decided that Brian and Rol would come to the fair, discussion turned to Zach.
-Mikah pointed out that, despite his legal issues, this would be something he would be very interested in and valuable to have.
+Mikah pointed out that, despite his legal issues, this would be something he would be very interested in.
+And, his skills and background would make him valuable to have along.
 They talked about who'd be stuck watching the engineers, and Mikah, as Captain decided Aiden would handle that.
-Once he decided he was going, Rol thought about what he'd wear, deciding on his regular station-kit without weapons, duster or hat.
+Accepting that he was going, Rol thought about what he'd wear?
+He settled on his regular station-kit without weapons, duster or hat.
 Mikah spoke to Zach and Ms. Vik, who also agreed to come.
-As they talked, Rol commented on the video game Ms. Vik had been playing and Ms. Vik invited him to try it two-player.
+As they talked, Rol asked about the video game Ms. Vik had been playing and Ms. Vik invited him to try it two-player.
 Rol accepted as she muttered that just killing things had gotten stale.
 They decided that, once Rol finished dinner, and after they ate and cleaned up, the two would lock controllers.Evening Aboard The Hotel California

-As he later worked on the 'droid, Brian set the unit's name to "WALL-e" and began a set of built-in diagnostics to see what the 'droid's full capabilities were?
+Working on the 'droid later,, Brian set the unit's name to "WALL-e" and began to run built-in diagnostics to see what the 'droid's full capabilities were?
 What he found was that the unit was a lot less capable than the one he'd seen in the store.
-But at the price, he was still satisfied, as it would reduce his work load.
+But, at the price, he was still satisfied it would reduce his work load.
 The fix list included a lack of some tools, a reduced skill level(equal to Eng-3) and cognitive systems as well as a 'reach restriction' that would keep it from reaching some systems.
 The one thing Brian knew he'd have to upgrade very soon were the "grabbers", that anchored it in high-gee maneuvers.
 While good, the old units might fail, making the 'droid a projectile in their engineering spaces.
 After he certified the unit's specs, it was time to push the systems hard with the 'droid 'out of service'.
 That took the rest of his evening, as he planned to look for add-ons and upgrades at the trade show the next day.

 Zach squared away his work and went above decks to have dinner.
 Once done, the merchant worked on gunnery training then relaxed a bit before hitting his bed.
 After dinner.
 Zimzod made sure his gear was set for the next day and relaxed.
 Mikah checked her access to the University's medical servers, finding she was able to scan and sign into the classes and seminars.
 She scanned the listing and saw the time estimates for each were in the hundreds or even thousands of hours, as they were meant to be full classes.
 As Mikah considered several classes she remembered that her armor could likely use a real armorer's inspection.
 Saying, "Hey Rol" as she looked up, Mikah realized he was involved in something as he grunted out, "I'm a bit busy." while working to eliminate Ms. Vik's avatar.
 She decided to worry about that later and started a refresher class on surgical techniques.Emkir's Evening Working Offers